Image: kim? Salon, kim? Contemporary Art Centre, Riga (May 17 - June 1, 2014), photo by Ansis Starks.

 Curator Zane Onckule will speak about kim?
 Contemporary Art Centre in Riga, and its position in the larger contemporary art scene in Latvia.

-In light of these desires for resurrecting attention towards Latvian contemporary art, Zane Onckule’s talk at ICI will depart from these general shifts toward a more personal experience over the last seven years as a Program Director at kim?
+In light of such desire for resurrecting attention to Latvian contemporary art, Zane Onckule’s talk at ICI will inform these general shifts with a more personal experience over the last seven years as a Program Director at kim?
 Contemporary Art Centre in Riga.
-A series of subsequent images from her archive and those from the institution’s archive will be discussed in order to show how both public and private curatorial methodologies can be applied and questioned while working for and with a young institution.
-Onckule will take the specific case of the kim?‘s 2009—2016 Yearbook (forthcoming in August 2017) to speak about various possibilities and limitations of a self-reflective and site-specific curatorial practice within a construct of a particular contemporary art space in Riga.
+She will discuss a series of images from her and kim?‘s archive to show how both public and private curatorial methodologies can be applied and questioned while working for and with a young institution.
+Onckule will take the specific case of the kim?‘s 2009—2016 Yearbook (forthcoming, August 2017) to speak about various possibilities and limitations of a self-reflective and site-specific curatorial practice within this contemporary art space in Riga.
 The presentation will be followed by a brief Q&A with ICI’s Director of Exhibitions, Alaina Claire Feldman.

 Zane Onckule’s talk is supported by State Culture Capital Foundation of Latvia and private donors.